 - Preheat oven to 180°C.

-- In a separate bowl, combine the sugar, milk, yogurt, oil, rose water, lemon juice, and zest.¾ cup granulated or cane sugar, ½ cup milk of choice, ½ cup dairy free yogurt of choice, ¼ cup melted refined coconut oil, ¼ cup rose water, 1 tsp lemon zest, ¼ cup freshly squeezed lemon juice
+- In a separate bowl, combine the sugar, milk, yogurt, oil, rose water, lemon juice, and zest.¾ cup granulated or cane sugar, ½ cup milk of choice, ½ cup dairy free yogurt of choice, ¼ cup melted refined coconut oil, ¼ cup rose water, 1 teaspoon lemon zest, ¼ cup freshly squeezed lemon juice

 - Pour the wet ingredients into the dry and stir just until incorporated.
 Do not over mix.